Gyunikuchan/crypto-stats/readme.md

 |No of top accounts to attack|The minimum number of the top addresses needed for collusion<br/>Similar to "No of validators to take over network" but relevant only to staking consensus and includes all potential validators|

 ### Why?
-The key propositions of a public DLT network is that it is **trustless** and **permissionless**.<br/>
+The key features of **public** DLT networks is that they are **trustless** and **permissionless**.<br/>
-Without these properties, using private/consortium/trusted networks makes a lot more sense.<br/>
+Without these properties, a private/consortium/trusted networks would be more useful.<br/>

 ### Other Considerations
 - A single entity can control multiple addresses<br/>
 - Some consensus are easier/cheaper to game (e.g. buying votes)<br/>
 - Some networks have higher barriers to entry in governance or in execution<br/>
 - Some networks have claims/properties we assume to be true, but may not be so in practice<br/>
-- Some of the wealthiest addresses are exchanges, but they still poses a potential threat should they misbehave<br/>
+- Some of the wealthiest addresses are exchanges, but they still pose a potential threat if misbehaving<br/>
 - While wealth inequality in non-staking networks should not directly affect the network, there are other economical concerns<br/>

 ---